sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/min-sys-reqmnts.md

 2. Assigned to the OCS Tenant Administrator role
 3. A domain account and a machine registered to the domain when using PI to OCS.
 The computer must be a member of a domain; workgroups are not supported at this time.

-During the PI to OCS Agent installation, you need to log on to the OCS portal with the Tenant Administrator credentials.
+## Ensure write access to stream and asset collections

+The PI to OCS Agent has write permission to the streams collection in OCS.
+Write permission is provided by default through the Tenant Contributor role on the automatically generated PIToOcs Agent Client User.
+Write permission to this collection is required to enable stream creation.

+**Note:** If write access is removed, stream creation will fail.

+Write permission on the assets collection is also required for creation.

 ## Configure access to PI Data Archive Security tables and PI point data